Introduction

 Exercise

-with a black border and pink background color with the following elements inside of it:- another
+3. a <div> with a black border and pink background color with the following elements inside of it:

 Events

-Now that we have a handle on manipulating the DOM with JavaScript, the next step is learning how to make that happen dynamically, or on demand!
+Now that we have a handle on manipulating the DOM with JavaScript, the next step is learning how to make that happen dynamically or on demand!
 Events are how you make that magic happen on your pages.
-Events are actions that occur on your webpage such as mouse-clicks or keypresses, and using JavaScript we can make our webpage listen and react to these events.
+Events are actions that occur on your webpage, such as mouse-clicks or key-presses.
+Using JavaScript, we can make our webpage listen to and react to these events.

-We’re going to create 3 buttons that all alert “Hello World” when clicked.
-Try them all out using your own HTML file, or using something like CodePen.
+We’re going to create three buttons that all alert “Hello World” when clicked.
+Try them all out using your own HTML file or using something like CodePen.

 Method 1